 - You can pass the three-part Enrolled Agent Exam, also called the Special Enrollment Exam (SEE), one part at a time — and you have two years from passing the first exam to pass all three!
 This makes studying for and passing the exam much more manageable.

-Steps to Becoming an Enrolled Agent
+How to Become an Enrolled Agent in 4 Steps

 Enroll in the Chartered Tax Professional CTP® Certificate Program

 Our Chartered Tax Professional (CTP) Certificate Program provides comprehensive training to prepare you for the EA exams.
 This 100% online program includes: